Democracy | Malian | Citizen | Ballot

 global problems is undemocratic without some form of

 cosmopolitan democracy.
-The general principle of
+The Democratic

 cosmopolitan democracy is to expand some or all of the